devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 **Note**: We do NOT recommend using GitHub organization which contains your source code.

+1. Create a new account on GitHub (if you do not have one).
-1. On the upper-right corner of your GitHub page, click your profile photo, then click `Settings`.
+2. On the upper-right corner of your GitHub page, click your profile photo, then click `Settings`.
-2. On the `Access` section, click  `Organizations`.
+3. On the `Access` section, click  `Organizations`.
-3. On the `Organizations` section, click `New organization`.
+4. On the `Organizations` section, click `New organization`.
-4. Pick a plan for your organization.
+5. Pick a plan for your organization.
+6. On the `Set up your organization` page,
+   * Enter the `organization account name`, `contact email`.
+   * Select the option your organization belongs to.
+   * Verify your account and click `Next`.
+   * Your `GitHub organization name` will be created.

 For more information about the plans available for your team, see [GitHub's products](https://docs.github.com/en/get-started/learning-about-github/githubs-products).
 You can also refer [GitHub organization](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-organizations) official doc page for more detail.